Extended Response Patterns

 object that is returned when the associated request pattern matches the request.

-Responding with a specific status code
+Respond with a specific status code

 If you’d like to respond to a request with a specific status code, you can use the status